DanieleCapuano/opengl2wasm2webgl/README.md

     .\native.exe

 ## WARNING: COMMENTS management in GLSL files
-There's a node.js - based script which reads the .glsl files in cpp/shaders-def/src and exposes them as single-line strings withing the "shaders-def.h" header file.
+There's a node.js - based script which reads the .glsl files in cpp/shaders-def/src and exposes them as single-line strings within the "shaders-def.h" header file.
 Due to the implementation of such script, please **avoid using inline comments, your shaders will break!**.
 For example

     #version 300 es
     precision mediump float;